A first look into the carbon footprint of federated learning: Carbon Footprint of Federated Learning

 So far we have considered the energy required to achieve a given accuracy on different tasks for various sets of hyper-parameters and optimizers.
 We now turn our attention to how this translates into carbon emissions.

-The first thing to notice is that, due to the large difference between electricity-specific CO$_2$e emission factors among countries, carbon footprint of both centralized training and FL can be highly dependent on the geolocation of hardwares.
-Training in France always has lowest CO$_2$e emissions if we compare the same training setup due to the fact that France has nuclear energy has their main source of and hence the lowest energy to CO$_2$e conversion rate.
+The first thing to notice is that there are some settings with Speech Commands and CV Italian where FL emits slightly less carbon compared with centralized training.
+For Speech Commands, the model architecture is light-weighted, hence both training using TX2 and NX consumed much less energy, as shown in Table \ref{tabpower}.
+Since the model only has $5.3$ million parameters, communication did not consume much energy either.
+As for CV Italian, training energy for FL and centralized is about the same as shown in Table \ref{tabpower}.
+Since the process only requires $50$ communication rounds to reach our target accuracy and because we need to take into account the PUE ratio for data centers, the overall carbon emission for FL, in this specific scenario, can be lower than centralized training.
+Therefore, emissions from centralized and federated learning can be more comparable when using lightweight models, typically of cross-device setups.

-Secondly, CO$_2$e emissions induced by FL highly depend on other factors as well, such as DL task and model architecture.
-Indeed, we show that a basic FL setup relying on FedAVG clearly emits more carbon for image-based tasks using ResNet-18 compared to modern GPUs and centralized training, while it also emits less carbon in some setups with the Speech Commands dataset using a stacked LSTM model.
-As a matter of fact, the lower CO$_2$e estimates obtained with FL on Speech Commands are of great interest.
-Indeed, in practice, it is most likely that deployed FL tasks (i.e on device) will be lightweight and certainly aiming at lowering the number of communications.
-Hence, this type of realistic FL use-cases could \textit{benefit} to our planet.
+Due to the large difference between electricity-specific CO$_2$e emission factors among countries, the carbon footprint of both centralized training and FL can be highly dependent on the geolocation of hardware.
+Training in France always has the lowest CO$_2$e emissions given their use of nuclear energy with the lowest energy to CO$_2$e conversion rate.
+Geolocation also impacts the carbon footprint of training in FL via communication speed.
+If the physical location has a slower Internet connection, the total time for communicating model parameters back and forth from the clients to the server will be longer, hence more energy is consumed.

 Hardware efficiency is also a critical factor when estimating the total carbon footprint.
-As new AI applications for consumers are created everyday, it is realistic to assume that chips like Tegra X2 will soon be embedded in numerous devices including smartphones, tablets, and others.
+As new AI applications for consumers are created every day, it is realistic to assume that novel versions of chips like Tegra TX2 will soon be embedded in numerous devices, including smartphones, tablets, and others.
 However, such specialized hardware is certainly not an exact estimate of what is currently being used for FL.
-Therefore, to facilitate environmental impact estimations of large scale FL deployment, the industry must increase its transparency with respect to their devices distribution over the market.
+Therefore, to facilitate carbon impact estimations of large-scale FL deployment, the industry must increase its transparency with respect to its devices' distribution over the market.
+As we can see from the results, even though NX requires less training time compared to TX2, it also consumes more power both during training and in an idle state.
+This leads to a trade-off between high-power hardware and actually training consumption.
+For example, training FEMNIST with 1 local epoch with FedAVG in TX2 emits more carbon compared to NX, but it emits less carbon compared to NX when we switch to FedADAM.